jrmhx/GopherIndexer/README.md

 - Source IP: 10.28.102.39 (client)
 - Destination IP: 170.64.166.99 (server)
 - Protocol: Gopher
 - Details: The client sends a Gopher request after the handshake is completed.
 The request is for a directory listing.
-Gopher is a protocol designed to distribute, search, and retrieve documents over the Internet.
 ### Analysis of the Communication
 Establishment of TCP Connection: The packets describe a typical TCP three-way handshake which is essential for establishing a reliable connection between two hosts.
 This ensures that both the client and the server are ready to send and receive data, providing a reliable connection-oriented service.

 Gopher Protocol Use: After the TCP connection is established, the client begins communication using the Gopher protocol, indicated by the Gopher request for a directory listing.
-Gopher is a less common protocol today, typically used in specific, often academic or legacy contexts.
-This indicates a specific use case or a possibly older system still in operation.

 ## Requirements